Understanding SR-22 insurance in Alaska

 This table shows the average rates for violations requiring an SR-22.
 As you can see, rates vary significantly based on violation.

-SR22 with 1 DUI | $2,446 |
+SR22 with 1 DUI$2,446

 SR-22 insurance cost by company for a first DUI

-Take a look at the table below to see how average insurance rates after one DUI vary by company.
-While insurance rates increase after a DUI, the increase isn’t as severe as with multiple infractions.
+The table below shows how average insurance rates change after one DUI, based on the company.
+Insurance rates do go up after a DUI, but the increase isn't as high as it is for multiple violations.

 SR-22 insurance cost by company for reckless driving